Leave this site

 They will both be entitled to 2 weeks of parental bereavement leave after they finish their maternity or paternity leave.

 If a miscarriage happens in the first 24 weeks of pregnancy, there's no entitlement to statutory maternity, paternity or parental bereavement leave.
+However sympathetic consideration will be given to any request for discretionary leave and suggest further discussions with People Services.

 By law, anyone legally classed as an employee can take time off to help a dependant with an emergency.
 A dependant is a close family member or someone who depends on you.